 List contains people like Joey Newman and Bill Mumy.While this isn't a list of all male instrumentalists, it does answer the questions "Who are the most famous male instrumentalists?" and "Who are the best male instrumentalists?"

-Hamsalekha is an Indian film composer and a songwriter who works in South Indian cinema, predominantly in the Kannada film industry since the late 1980s.
+Hamsalekha (born Govindaraju Gangaraju on 23 June 1951) is an Indian film composer and a songwriter who works in South Indian cinema, predominantly in the Kannada film industry since the late 1980s.
 He is also a screenplay writer, dialogue writer, instrumentalist and a conductor.
 Composed and written for over 300 feature films.
-Hamsalekha is usually referred to by the title Nada Brahma who is considered to be the major cause for the change in the music composing and lyric writing style which would appeal much to the younger generation.
+Hamsalekha is usually referred to by the title Naadha Brahma (English: The Brahma of Music) who is considered to be the major cause for the change in the music composing and lyric writing style which would appeal much to the younger generation.
 He integrated folk and introduced western musical sensibilities into the mainstream cinema.
-He is also accredited for introducing many musical talents to the industry.
-Hamsalekha has won Indian National ...more on Wikipedia
+He is also accredited for ...more on Wikipedia

 Birthplace: Mysore, India